How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git fetch --all

-Then switch to any branch with:
+Then switch to the desired branch with:

 git checkout branch-name